 I live in Vancouver,

-the city that scores high in international lists of
+a city that scores high in international lists of

 most enjoyable cities around the world.

 A hundred and twenty-five years is the age now.

 Young compared to cities in other parts of the world,